 It’s safe to say that customers never get bored of seeing something new.
 Whether it’s a new gadget, a new collection or a new colour palette.
 As humans, it’s in our nature to crave the next best thing.
 This is where new product emails are extremely effective, particularly if you clearly communicate the benefits that your customers will get out of buying this product.

 Christmas, Valentine’s day and Easter are some of the key major holidays that spring to mind, but there are also plenty of other smaller events to jump on too.
-Not all holidays will be relevant to every businesses, so it’s important that you are strategic in choosing which to focus your efforts on.
-For example, a company selling cleaning products would benefit greatly from promoting during the ‘spring cleaning’ season, but no so much during ‘gift-giving’ seasons.
-Below is a list of key dates that may be of use to plan your marketing campaigns.
+Not all holidays will be relevant to every business, so it’s important that you are strategic in choosing which to focus your efforts on.
+For example, a company selling cleaning products would benefit greatly from promoting during the ‘spring cleaning’ season, but not so much during ‘gift-giving’ seasons.

 - Contact joins the group